a-rouxel/simca/README.md

 ## Quick Start

-4. Download the standard scenes from this [link](https://cloud.laas.fr/index.php/s/zfh5RFmsjYfk108) and paste the `datasets` folder in the root directory of SIMCA.
+4. Download the standard scenes from this [link](https://cloud.laas.fr/index.php/s/zfh5RFmsjYfk108/download), then unzip and paste the `datasets` folder in the root directory of SIMCA.

 5. Start the application: